KosinskiLab/pyTME/_sources/quickstart/match_template.rst.txt

                 --no_edge_padding

-    .. tab:: Alignment of Densities
+    .. tab-item:: Alignment of Densities

         For density alignment, the aim is to find the best fit between two densities.
 This involves determining the optimal orientation and alignment that allows one density to closely match and overlap with another.